sudosu404/tailnet-lib/README.md

 ## Configuration

 This application scans running Docker containers for specific labels to configure proxies to Tailscale virtual addresses.
-Labels must start with `tsdproxy`.

 ### Example Labels for a Docker Container